genxapi/genxapi/docs/context.md

 ### Orchestration flow

-1. **Specification** — OpenAPI documents live alongside the codebase or are fetched from remote sources.
+1. **Specification**: OpenAPI documents live alongside the codebase or are fetched from remote sources.
-2. **Configuration** — `genxapi.config.{json,ts}` declares clients, hooks, package metadata, and publishing rules.
+2. **Configuration**: `genxapi.config.{json,ts}` declares clients, hooks, package metadata, and publishing rules.
-3. **Generation** — The CLI invokes engine adapters declared by the selected templates to materialise SDKs into the workspace.
+3. **Generation**: The CLI invokes engine adapters declared by the selected templates to materialise SDKs into the workspace.
-4. **Verification** — `diff` reports breaking changes; hooks perform additional validation.
+4. **Verification**: `diff` reports breaking changes; hooks perform additional validation.
-5. **Versioning & release** — Semantic version bumps are calculated, changelog notes prepared, Git commits and PRs created.
+5. **Versioning & release**: Semantic version bumps are calculated, changelog notes prepared, Git commits and PRs created.
-6. **Publishing** — npm (public or private) and GitHub releases are issued; artefacts can then be consumed downstream.
+6. **Publishing**: npm (public or private) and GitHub releases are issued; artefacts can then be consumed downstream.

 ## Templates and generators

-- **TypeScript template (Orval)** — the default adapter ships in-repo, targeting TypeScript SDK generation.
+- **TypeScript template (Orval)**: the default adapter ships in-repo, targeting TypeScript SDK generation.
-- **Language adapters (Kubb)** — optional packages expose Python, Go, .NET, and other stacks through the same orchestration flow.
+- **Language adapters (Kubb)**: optional packages expose Python, Go, .NET, and other stacks through the same orchestration flow.
-- **Custom engines** — any executable generator (OpenAPI Generator, Autorest, bespoke code) can be plugged in via hooks or by extending the template folder.
+- **Custom engines**: any executable generator (OpenAPI Generator, Autorest, bespoke code) can be plugged in via hooks or by extending the template folder.

 All templates are treated as pluggable executors, letting teams add or swap generators without changing the orchestration layer.